 • You can stay in the Netherlands for the duration of your study plus three months

 (maximum five years including preparatory year/transition year, excluding

 • You may work a maximum of 10 hours per week next to your study.
-Instead of these
+Instead of

-apply for a TWV (employment permit) for you at UWV (Employee Insurance
+can apply for a TWV (employment permit) for you at UWV (Employee Insurance

 • You don’t need a TWV for an internship that is relevant to your study program, but

 you must have signed an internship agreement with the internship company and